 - networking with a motivated and diverse group of Indigenous women to build approaches that break down barriers and limits to community development work.

 As a result of this program, participants will:

 - develop community approaches to increase the social capital of their communities, organizations, Nations; and

 - develop vision and leadership approaches that support and lead to innovation and social change.

 The strength of the course is in the geographical and cultural diversity of Indigenous women who attend, share and contribute meaningfully.
 The mix of ages, experiences, backgrounds, cultural knowledge, responsibilities, education, and working lives creates a vibrant context for learning.

 You are a great candidate if you are/have:

-- a First Nations, Metis, or Inuit woman or trans woman who is passionate and actively working to make positive social change in your community, organization, or Nation or show high potential for this kind of leadership
+- all self-identified First Nations, Metis, or Inuit woman who are passionate and actively working to make positive social change in your community, organization, or Nation or show high potential for this kind of leadership

 - a high school diploma or undergraduate degree in combination with sound oral and written abilities

 - 3-5 years’ experience in community work, at emerging or mid-career leadership level.